Sesu8642/FeudalTactics/README.md

 sudo apt install openjdk-8-jdk
 ```

-2. Download and install the Android SDK (Can alternatively be done using Android Studio)
+2. OPTIONAL if you want to build the Android app: Download and install the Android SDK (Can alternatively be done using Android Studio)
     1. Go to this page: https://developer.android.com/studio/index.html#command-tools
     2. Download the zip file for your OS (here: Linux)
 ```